Tiruppukal

-The work and its contents
+Description

-There are no historical records of the life of Arunagirinathar, and what we know of the composition of the Thiruppugal is largely derived from oral traditions and legends recorded in commentaries on the work.
+There are no historical records of the life of Arunagirinathar, and what we know of the composition of the Thiruppugazh is largely derived from oral traditions and legends recorded in commentaries on the work.
 According to these, Arunagirinathar led a hedonistic life as a young man.
-His disgust at his own conduct led him to attempt suicide by jumping off the temple tower at Thiruvannamalai.
+His disgust at his own conduct led him to attempt suicide by jumping off the temple tower at Tiruvannamalai.
 He was saved by Murugan himself.
 Arunagirinathar was transformed, and began a long pilgrimage, visiting the Arupadai Veedu (Six Abodes of Murugan), the six temples most sacred to Murugan, and over 200 other holy shrines in India and Sri Lanka.
-At each of these, he composed songs in praise of Murugan, which are collected together in the Thiruppugal.
-The majority of the songs are sung to Murugan, but there are also a few songs that sing of deeds of Siva or the avatars of Vishnu, and of the power of Parvati.
+At each of these, he composed songs in praise of Murugan, which are collected together in the Thiruppugazh.
+The majority of the songs are sung to Murugan, but there are also a few songs that sing of deeds of Shiva or the avatars of Vishnu, and of the power of Parvati.
 Almost all songs end addressing Murugan as Perumal, a term that traditionally had strong associations with Tamil Vaishnavism.
+However the literal meaning in Tamil of the word Perumal is "Great God" or "Great Man".

 The worship of Murugan has strong roots in Tamil Nadu.
-According to Tamil legends, Murugan was the brave warrior who defeated the powerful demon Soorapadman, and was seen as being the epitome of youth, compassion and beauty.
+According to Tamil legends, Murugan was the brave warrior who defeated the powerful demon Surapadman, and was seen as being the epitome of youth, compassion and beauty.
 Arunagirinathar's songs build on this tradition, hailing Murugan as the source of all knowledge, who even gave saintly advice to his father, Shiva.
 Murugan is described as being full of love and compassion.
-Arunagirinathar says in the Thiruppugal the songs will, by the grace of Murugan, convey the pearls of devotion and wisdom.
+Arunagirinathar says in the Thiruppugazh the songs will, by the grace of Murugan, convey the pearls of devotion and wisdom.
 The songs contain philosophical musings on God, expressed in simple terms, placing particular emphasis on the role of God's grace or mercy in helping the individual deal with the troubles and ills that afflict humanity.
 The songs also deal with issues of morality and living a virtuous life on Earth, with many exhorting people to seek true happiness in God.

-Language and style
+Genre

 Early medieval Tamil religious poems were written in a language and style that followed the pattern of classical Tamil literature.
-The Thiruppugal, in contrast, was written in a form of Tamil that was quite different from pure classical Tamil.
+The Thiruppugazh, in contrast, was written in a form of Tamil that was quite different from pure classical Tamil.
 Its metres, too, are more obviously rhythmical than the stylised classical metres.

-The Thiruppugal makes extensive and deliberate use of the imagery associated with the five landscapes of classical akam poetry.
+The Thiruppugazh makes extensive and deliberate use of the imagery associated with the five landscapes of classical akam poetry.
 The usage is not, however, straightforward.
-Whereas akam poetry uses the imagery in the context of secular, sensuous love, the Thiruppugal uses the same imagery in the context of the longing of the individual for God.
+Whereas akam poetry uses the imagery in the context of secular, sensuous love, the Thiruppugazh uses the same imagery in the context of the longing of the individual for God.
 The imagery used in the following verse is illustrative of this usage: